lienzhuzhu/lienzhuzhu.github.io/_pages/about.md

 # Messages

 This site is quite new.
 I have been immersed in the academic side of computer science and appreciate would like to share what I learn.
-So I plan on using this site as my main homepage because of the robust capabilities for blogging and other functions of the AcademicPages template.
+So I plan on using this site as my main homepage because of the robust capabilities for blogging and other functions of the [AcademicPages](https://github.com/academicpages/academicpages.github.io "AcademicPages Github repo") template.
 My old homepage is now my [creative](https://lienzhu.dev "My Old Homepage") site.
 I am still moving things in between them and deciding what is relevant for different interested readers.

-# Prior Focus
+# Prior Work

 I have worked a lot with [measurement](https://lienzhu.tech/year-archive "Research Blog").

 # Interests

 I would like to learn more embedded systems.
 I have seen many cool projects in this space and believe it can enhance life.
 I am particularly excited about IoT embedded work that has impact in satisfying healthcare needs at a large scale, because healthcare is too expensive.
 Of course, with patient-facing products there is always the risk of exposing sensitive data and so my interest in security is also piqued here, specifically with [firmware](https://ieeexplore.ieee.org/document/9152796 "firmware analysis") verification.
+Please contact me if you would like to share your knowledge with me.

 # Life